jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 perpetrate the vast
 majority of breaches
 in this region.
-The EMEA region, covering Europe, the Middle East and Africa, has seen a sharp increase in the Social Engineering pattern in the past year (to almost 60% of breaches).
-While the same three patterns continue to afflict the region, Social Engineering was in third place in last years data.
-At the same time, we saw Basic Web Application Attacks plummet (Figure 108 on the next page).
-In last years report, they accounted for over 50% of the breaches in this region, but have now dropped to the 15% range.
-The more complex System Intrusion pattern, however, continues to thrive and still holds second place at 30%.
-Credential theft remains a problem in this region, and regardless of how threat actors obtain those credentials (the rise of Social Engineering provides a likely answer), once they are acquired they use them against your infrastructure.
-With the foothold this provides, attackers are then able to leverage their access to obtain more Credentials via Phishing, or utilize details gained from company emails to craft realistic pretexts as part of BEC attacks.

 Summary

 The rise of the Social Engineering pattern in this region illustrates the need for controls to detect